Geoff Bielby (Chair)

 Steve has been a City fan and pass holder since the last days of Boothferry Park.
 After a couple of years admiring the work done by CTWD and the HCST he wanted to get involved himself.

-Steve’s role as Merchandising Officer will see him developing a whole range of quality products for Trust members to purchase via the HCST’s official website.
-Keep an eye on the Trust’s shop for developments in the near future.
+Steve’s role as Merchandising Officer sees him developing a range of quality products for Trust members to purchase via the HCST’s official website.
+See the Trust’s shop for examples.

-First Game:I think my first game was a friendly at home to Newcastle in about 1996, I’m sure someone here will know the exact date!
+First Game:I think my first game was a friendly at home to Newcastle in about 1996.

 All time favourite player: Nick Barmby